samaaron/book_mdar/book/source/Chapters/3_Getting_Started/2_Test_App.markdown

       create  spec/spec_helper.rb
       create  /Rakefile

 ## Configuring Merb

-Right so lets try and get the server running, before we do that you'll need to edit the init.rb file so un-comment the following lines (this is only necessary if you need to connect to a database, which we do in our case):
+Right, so let's try and get the server running, before we do that you'll need to edit the init.rb file so un-comment the following lines (this is only necessary if you need to connect to a database, which we do in our case):

 config/init.rb